svenwiltink/braindump/article/http-monkey/README.md

 ```

 This doesn't add up, the function was patched!
 So why isn't the patched function called?
-By adding this snippet of code in net/http and out main we can see the function pointers
+By adding this snippet of code in net/http and our main we can see the function pointers
 are in fact different:
 ```go
 fmt.Printf("pointer in net/http: %d\n", reflect.ValueOf(httpguts.ValidHeaderFieldValue).Pointer())